narutik7777/Spring_REST_AJAX_JDBC/README.md

 List of purchases

-Used technologies : Java Spring , JDBC,Angular
+Used technologies : Java Spring , JDBC,AJAX,Angular